All Products

 sudo mkfs -t xfs /dev/vdb1

 /dev/vdb1 is the partition name of the data disk.
-Replace it with the actual device name of your data disk.
+Replace /dev/vdb1 with the actual device name of your data disk.

-A command output similar to the following one is returned.
+The following sample command output is returned.
 In this example, an xfs file system is created for the /dev/vdb1 partition of the data disk.

 Step 4: Configure the disk partition to automatically mount on instance startup

-If you want the system to mount the data disk on instance startup, write the information of the disk partition to /etc/fstab and configure the disk partition to automatically mount on instance startup.
+If you want the system to mount the data disk on instance startup, write the information about the disk partition to /etc/fstab and configure the disk partition to automatically mount on instance startup.

 Important

-We recommend that you use a UUID to reference the new partition in /etc/fstab.
+We recommend that you use a universally unique identifier (UUID) to reference the new partition in /etc/fstab.
 Operations that are performed on a disk, such as release operations, may cause the device names of other disks to change.
 If you use the device name of a data disk in /etc/fstab, your stored data may be affected if the device name is changed.

 1. Run the following command to back up the etc/fstab file: